splunk-soar-connectors/domaintoolsiris/README.md

 ### Supported Actions

-[test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity \
+[test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity <br>
-[domain reputation](#action-domain-reputation) - Evaluates the risk of a given domain \
+[domain reputation](#action-domain-reputation) - Evaluates the risk of a given domain <br>
-[pivot action](#action-pivot-action) - Find domains connected by any supported Iris Investigate search parameter \
+[pivot action](#action-pivot-action) - Find domains connected by any supported Iris Investigate search parameter <br>
-[reverse domain](#action-reverse-domain) - Extract IPs from a single domain response for further pivoting \
+[reverse domain](#action-reverse-domain) - Extract IPs from a single domain response for further pivoting <br>
-[reverse ip](#action-reverse-ip) - Find domains with web hosting IP, NS IP or MX IP \
+[reverse ip](#action-reverse-ip) - Find domains with web hosting IP, NS IP or MX IP <br>
-[load hash](#action-load-hash) - Load or monitor Iris Investigate search results by Iris Investigate export hash \
+[load hash](#action-load-hash) - Load or monitor Iris Investigate search results by Iris Investigate export hash <br>
-[reverse email](#action-reverse-email) - Find domains with email in Whois, DNS SOA or SSL certificate \
+[reverse email](#action-reverse-email) - Find domains with email in Whois, DNS SOA or SSL certificate <br>
-[lookup domain](#action-lookup-domain) - Get all Iris Investigate data for a domain using the Iris Investigate API endpoint (required) \
+[lookup domain](#action-lookup-domain) - Get all Iris Investigate data for a domain using the Iris Investigate API endpoint (required) <br>
-[enrich domain](#action-enrich-domain) - Get all Iris Investigate data for a domain except counts using the high volume Iris Enrich API endpoint (if provisioned) \
+[enrich domain](#action-enrich-domain) - Get all Iris Investigate data for a domain except counts using the high volume Iris Enrich API endpoint (if provisioned) <br>
 [configure scheduled playbooks](#action-configure-scheduled-playbooks) - Run on initial setup to configure the optional monitoring playbooks.
-This action creates a custom list to manage the playbook scheduling and run status \
+This action creates a custom list to manage the playbook scheduling and run status <br>
 [on poll](#action-on-poll) - Execute scheduled playbooks based on the set interval(mins) in 'domaintools_scheduled_playbooks' custom list.
-Smaller intervals will result in more accurate schedules \
+Smaller intervals will result in more accurate schedules <br>
 [parsed domain rdap](#action-parsed-domain-rdap) - The Parsed Domain RDAP API returns the most recent Domain-RDAP registration record in response to a HTTP GET query.
-This API compliments the Parsed Whois API as some registries and registrar are beginning to support RDAP as an alternative to Whois for providing domain registration data \
+This API compliments the Parsed Whois API as some registries and registrar are beginning to support RDAP as an alternative to Whois for providing domain registration data <br>
-[nod feed](#action-nod-feed) - Apex-level domains (e.g. example.com but not www.example.com) observed for the first time by the DomainTools sensor network, and which are not present in our DNSDB historical database \
+[nod feed](#action-nod-feed) - Apex-level domains (e.g. example.com but not www.example.com) observed for the first time by the DomainTools sensor network, and which are not present in our DNSDB historical database <br>
 [nad feed](#action-nad-feed) - Apex-level domains (e.g. example.com but not www.example.com) DomainTools has newly observed in our DNS sensor network.
-This includes domains observed in DNS for the first time as well as domains observed in DNS again after not being observed for at least 10 days \
+This includes domains observed in DNS for the first time as well as domains observed in DNS again after not being observed for at least 10 days <br>
 [noh feed](#action-noh-feed) - Contains fully qualified domain names (i.e. host names) that have never been seen before in passive DNS, emitted as soon as they are first observed.
-Hostname resolutions that we observe for the first time with our global DNS sensor network \
+Hostname resolutions that we observe for the first time with our global DNS sensor network <br>
-[domain discovery feed](#action-domain-discovery-feed) - New domains as they are either discovered in domain registration information, observed by our global sensor network, or reported by trusted third parties \
+[domain discovery feed](#action-domain-discovery-feed) - New domains as they are either discovered in domain registration information, observed by our global sensor network, or reported by trusted third parties <br>
 [domain rdap feed](#action-domain-rdap-feed) - List of records for a given domain may be provided by a domain registry, registrar, or both.
 Domain registries maintain authoritative information about one or more top-level domains (e.g., .com), while domain registrars manage apex domains (e.g., domaintools.com).
-When domain information is present from both the registry and registrar, this API presents a record containing both sets of results, as well the original raw JSON record, from both the registry and registrar \
+When domain information is present from both the registry and registrar, this API presents a record containing both sets of results, as well the original raw JSON record, from both the registry and registrar <br>
-[domain risk feed](#action-domain-risk-feed) - Real-time updates to Domain Risk Scores for apex domains, regardless of observed traffic \
+[domain risk feed](#action-domain-risk-feed) - Real-time updates to Domain Risk Scores for apex domains, regardless of observed traffic <br>
-[domain hotlist feed](#action-domain-hotlist-feed) - Domains with high Domain Risk Scores that have also been active within 24 hours
+[domain hotlist feed](#action-domain-hotlist-feed) - Domains with high Domain Risk Scores that have also been active within 24 hours <br>
+[iris detect get new domains](#action-iris-detect-get-new-domains) - Retrieve newly discovered domains from Iris Detect across all monitors or a specific monitor <br>
+[iris detect get watched domains](#action-iris-detect-get-watched-domains) - Retrieve watched domains from Iris Detect across all monitors or a specific monitor <br>
+[iris detect get ignored domains](#action-iris-detect-get-ignored-domains) - Retrieve ignored (false positive) domains from Iris Detect across all monitors or a specific monitor <br>
+[iris detect get escalated domains](#action-iris-detect-get-escalated-domains) - Retrieve domains escalated to Google Safe Browsing from Iris Detect <br>
+[iris detect get blocklist domains](#action-iris-detect-get-blocklist-domains) - Retrieve domains escalated for internal blocking from Iris Detect <br>
+[iris detect get monitors list](#action-iris-detect-get-monitors-list) - Retrieve the list of monitors configured in Iris Detect for your account <br>
+[iris detect escalate domains](#action-iris-detect-escalate-domains) - Escalate one or more watched domains to Google Safe Browsing via Iris Detect <br>
+[iris detect blocklist domains](#action-iris-detect-blocklist-domains) - Escalate one or more watched domains for internal blocking via Iris Detect <br>
+[iris detect watch domains](#action-iris-detect-watch-domains) - Add one or more domains to the Iris Detect watchlist for ongoing monitoring <br>
+[iris detect ignore domains](#action-iris-detect-ignore-domains) - Mark one or more domains as ignored (false positives) in Iris Detect

 ## action: 'test connectivity'

 Validate the asset configuration for connectivity

-Type: **test** \
+Type: **test** <br>
 Read only: **True**

 #### Action Parameters